jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 === Conclusion

-We can conclude that both solutions are not perfect and that @acp is the more expressive specification.
+We can conclude @acp is the more expressive specification, neither solutions are perfect.
 Beyond access control, the Solid Community is increasingly investigating usage control solutions.
-Usage Control takes access control that decides whether you have access to a resource, and expands on it by describing how you can get access and what that access entails in relation to the deontic concepts: Permission, Prohibition, Obligation and Dispensation.
+Usage Control takes access control that decides whether you have access to a resource, and expands on it by describing how you can get access @bib:init-usage-control.
+Additionally, it describes what you can do with the resource after access has been granted.
+These permissions are  related too to the deontic concepts: Permission, Prohibition, Obligation and Dispensation.

 == Pod Descriptions

 A Solid pod following the current specification has an @ldp interface.
 Such an interface is unstructured by design, forcing a data consumer to traverse all links in the same pod to get a complete pod overview.
-If completeness is of importance, this makes an @ldp interface almost worse than a bulk download.
+If completeness is of importance, this makes an @ldp interface worse than a bulk download.
 To avoid this, a pod can have an index that can be used to speed up query execution.

 === Type Index

-The first index proposed for Solid was the Type Indexes specification. //https://solid.github.io/type-indexes/ It suggests two indexes, a private and a public index.
+The first index proposed for Solid was the Type Indexes specification~@bib:type-index. //https://solid.github.io/type-indexes/
+It suggests two indexes, a private and a public index.
 Each index contains entries that map a certain @rdf type to a set of @http resources.
 The example below shows a type index that states that @rdf resources that have a tuple like `<s rdf:type vcard:AddressBook>` can be found at path `/public/contacts/myPublicAddressBook.ttl`.